heremaps/here-data-sdk-cpp/docs/GettingStartedGuide.md

 ## Reference Documentation

-The API reference documentation for the HERE OLP SDK for C++ is available at https://heremaps.github.io/here-olp-edge-sdk-cpp/.
+The API reference documentation for the HERE OLP SDK for C++ is available [here](https://heremaps.github.io/here-olp-sdk-cpp/).

 ## Examples